jeremytammik/voltage_controlled_relay/README.md

 First thought was to implement voltage smoothing using a running average.
 However, to remove noise effects from the measurement, an approach using the median is more appropriate, cf. [the difference between median and average](https://sciencenotes.org/median-vs-average-know-the-difference-between-them/).
 I tried different values for the median smoothing and achieved improvements using a larger median window, e.g., 401 measurement values taken with a 3 ms loop delay.
+However, I still experience frequent spurious switching off, so I moved back to the voltage smoothing with a capacitor again.

 ## Relay Driver